Welcome Tour to Madrid in Eco Tuk Tuk Private

 • Plaza De Santa Ana (Pass by)

-Plaza de Santa Ana is an open space in the Cortes neighborhood, in the Centro district of Madrid.
-It dates back to 1810 and throughout its history it has undergone numerous urbanization processes that have modified its appearance with varying degrees of success.
+Plaza de Santa Ana is an open space in the Cortes district of Madrid.
+It dates from 1810 and throughout its history has undergone numerous urbanization processes that have changed its appearance with varying fortunes.

 Admission ticket free